 Division overview: Government

-At BAE Systems Applied Intelligence, we pride ourselves in being a leader in the cyber defence industry, and Government contracts are an area we have many decades of experience in.
-Our Government business unit houses four of our critical client groups: UK National Security, Global National Security, defence and central government.
+At BAE Systems Digital Intelligence, we pride ourselves in being a leader in the cyber defence industry, and Government contracts are an area we have many decades of experience in.
 Government and key infrastructure networks are critical targets to defend as the effects of these networks being breached can be devastating.

 As a member of the Government business unit, you will defend the connected world and ensure the protection of nations.
 We all have a role to play in defending our clients, and this is yours.